 At the NFGWS Annual Delegate Conference on the 7th of March 2019, Vincent Farrelly succeeded Brendan O’Mahony, as Federation Chairperson.
-In this interview, NFGWS Research & Evaluation Officer, Brian MacDonald, asks the County Cavan dairy farmer to outline what he sees as the priorities for the Federation in the years ahead.
+In this interview, NFGWS Research & Evaluation Officer, Brian MacDonald, asked the County Cavan dairy farmer to outline what he sees as the priorities for the Federation in the years ahead.

 BmacD: As a long-standing Board colleague of Brendan O’Mahony, can we expect any change of direction under your leadership?

 VF: Well, I want to begin by paying tribute to my predecessor.
 Besides being colleagues and officers of the Federation, we developed a close personal friendship over the years and I am delighted that he is to remain with the Board in a support and advisory role.